 a man lays upon a divan in the throes of Death. gathered around him are his closest male descendants—Isaac, Lincoln, Bush—they await Abraham’s blessing. the theatre space consists of two elliptically shaped performing areas, joined by a bridge, a corpus callosum, where separate action occurs. each eye is surrounded by audience members. in the antechamber it is eat, drink and be merry, in contrast to the sombre atmosphere of the death chamber.
 America, part five has never been produced.

-Lead actor in Andres Tapia-Urzua’s video Terminal about terrorism, filmed during the fall and winter 2004.
+Lead actor in Andres Tapia-Urzua’s video Terminal about terrorism.

-Lead actor in Matadero Karma by Andres Tapia-Urzua, a video about raising cattle in Chile, filmed during the fall of 1998.
+Lead actor in Matadero Karma by Andres Tapia-Urzua, a video about raising cattle in Chile.